9 Things to Know Before Buying and Installing Marble Flooring

 - Calacatta: A white marble similar to Carrara, Calacatta is closer to pure white in color and features darker gray veining, which creates a contrasting look.

-- Breccia: For more color and warmth in marble flooring, consider Breccia marble, which comes in a range of deeper shades, including warm golds, tans, deep browns, and reds.
+- Breccia: If you’ve been wooed by black marble floors, you’ll most likely be looking at Breccia.
+Breccia marble offers more color and warmth than Carrara and Calacatta.
+You can find it in a range of deeper shades, including warm golds, tans, deep browns, black, and reds.
 The dark gray and black veining in Breccia marble tends to appear in ornate swirls, and it frequently includes perfectly round outlines that resemble bubbles trapped beneath the surface.

 The above types of marble can be finished to either a high gloss or a matte look, depending on what’s best suited for the location.

-- Polished Marble: The most popular option for marble flooring comes with a high-gloss appearance, achieved by grinding the surface with a stone-polishing machine.
-Polishing brings out the veining in the marble and gives the floor a radiant luxurious look.
+- Polished marble: The most popular option for marble flooring comes with a high-gloss appearance, achieved by grinding the surface with a stone-polishing machine.
+Polishing marble brings out the veining in the stone and gives the floor a radiant, luxurious look.
 With the right maintenance (see below), polished marble will retain a reflective finish for many years.

-- Honed Marble: This type of finish is only lightly polished, just enough to produce a flat smooth surface, but not enough to create a shine.
-Honed marble offers a durable surface with a soft matte finish some consider more down to earth than flashier polished marble.
+- Honed marble: This type of finish is only lightly polished, just enough to produce a flat, smooth surface, but not enough to create a shine.
+Honed marble floor tile offers a durable surface with a soft matte finish some consider more down to earth than flashier polished marble.

 3. Marble tiles smaller than 2 feet across are most common in home installations.